-Only chemicals that are approved by the Guidelines for Canadian Drinking Water Quality for treatment of drinking water.
-The District has a greensand filtration plant which filters the water from one of the main wells.
-Chlorine is used to disinfect the water.
-(The District does not use Fluoride treatment in the water. )
+MBWD only uses chemicals approved by the Guidelines for Canadian Drinking Water Quality to treat drinking water.
+The District has a greensand filtration plant that filters the water from one of the main wells.
+Hypochlorite solution (chlorine bleach) is used to disinfect the water.
+The District does not use Fluoride treatment in the water.

 My water tastes, looks, and smells funny.
 Is it safe to drink?

 Public water systems are required to maintain a minimum chlorine level of 0.2 mg/L (tested at the end of each line).
 Our disinfectant levels are tested regularly to ensure safety.
 If you experience this, please run your taps to help turn over and refresh the water in your home, and if the problem persists, please contact our office.

 Where does my water come from ?

 All of the water in the District comes from wells.
 The District owns several deep rock wells (as deep as 600 feet).
 In total there are 11 wells (including two infiltrators) that supply water to the system.
 All of the water is disinfected and pumped to reservoirs for storage, and distributed via gravity.